OpenFreeEnergy/openfe/docs/installation.rst

 .. warning::

-   Installing on newer Macs with Apple Silicon requires a creating an x86_64 environmment, as one of our requirements is not yet available for Apple Silicon.
+   Installing on Macs with Apple Silicon requires a creating an x86_64 environment, as one of our requirements is not yet available for Apple Silicon.
 Run the following modified commands

    .. parsed-literal::